AlexandriaDAO/core/src/perpetua/perpetua.md

 - Shelves actually have a 10 tag max in the backend.
 Should we change this? (and 50 chars)
 - Max 500 items per shelf.
 - 10k markdown chars.
-- In storage.rs there's a check that won't let you add a shelf to a shelf that already has that shelf.
-Need to make sure that operation is clear to the user when attempted and fails.

 Backend Stuff: